Know all about the importance of self-care? I have some handy tips sprinkled all throughout this whole post that I feel are really helpful.

 Strive to do 3 every day.

-Get this printable blank D.I.Y.
-30-Day Challenge that can be used for self-care or any challenge.
+Get this printable blank DIY 30-Day Challenge sheet that can be used for any type of challenge.
+Get more printables like these as part of the subscriber-only exclusives in The Vault.

 If you have little kids, like under 3, if they nap, yeah, if not, you need helpers.